 The Todd L. Peterson Post-Graduate Fellowship in Health Care Administration

-The intention of these Administrative Fellowships is to provide entry-level experience to graduates of master’s degree programs in healthcare management and clearly related disciplines.
+The intention of these Administrative Fellowships is to provide meaningful project-based experience to graduates of master’s degree programs in healthcare management and/or clearly related disciplines.
 Fellows will have exposure to factors affecting the operation of a nationally competitive healthcare system.
 These project-oriented programs are extremely flexible, allowing the Fellow to work in many areas on projects which match the interests of the individual and organizational needs.
 Though these programs are not “rotational” in nature, selection of projects will expose the Fellow to as many departments and in as much depth as the Fellow aspires.
 Sample projects may include chairing teams and/or participating in:

 - Preparation of Strategic Plans

 - Certificate of Need Application and Site Planning

 - Cost Benefit Analysis

 - Revenue Cycle Improvements